-Housed in a historic art deco building, the Armory Art Center provides art classes for students of all ages, exhibitions, art salons, lectures, and special events.
-Each year, nearly 100 courses held in 12 state-of-the-art studios are offered in ceramics, digital arts, drawing, jewelry, painting, printmaking, fibers, sculpture, welding, and wood turning plus 12 exhibitions are hosted annually in our galleries.
+Housed in a historic art deco building, the Armory Art Center provides art classes for artist of all ages and abilities, exhibitions, art salons, lectures, and special events.
+Nearly 100 courses, held in 12 state-of-the-art studios, are offered in ceramics, digital arts, drawing, jewelry, painting, printmaking, fibers, sculpture, welding, and wood turning are offered each year.

 Our Mission and Vision